jpegleg/your_grace/README.md

 And the added packages feature can by bypassed in the maintenance menu with the interactive aptitude option.

 Use on Debian 10 or Ubuntu etc.

+Known bugs:

+PATH can get temporarily unset with some usage

+memory leak from old sleeping instances of your_grace